 Advanced Messaging is a format of messaging which introduces dynamic features like seeing when others are typing, when messages have been delivered and when they've been read.

 AT&T's version of Advanced Messaging , as well as implementations by other providers are attempting to make a richer messaging experience on mobile.
 It is based upon RCS messaging, but as it is a non-standard implementation of RCS, it is currently not fully supported.

 Droid Transfer supports SMS, MMS and standard use of RCS.

-It is possible to turn off Advanced Messages in your device's settings / options as shown in the screenshot below, so that any future messages can be backed up by Droid Transfer, however please note that changing this option will not convert your existing Advanced Messages into standard SMS / MMS messages.
+When you turn off Advanced or Chat messages, any future messages can be fully backed up by Droid Transfer, however please note that changing this option will not convert your existing Advanced and Chat Messages into standard SMS / MMS messages.

 You can turn off Chat Messages in your device's settings by opening your Messages, tapping the 3 vertical dots > Settings > Chat features, and toggle off Enable chat features.